QuinntyneBrown/AngularFullscreenDialog/README.md

 2. Add stying for the component to be take the fullscreen
 3. Override any styling by Angular Material preventing our component to appear to be fullscreen

 Creating the component and styling it to be fullscreen is straightfoward.
-When the Angular Material dialog service open's the component, it adds an inline style of max-width:80vw to the mat-dialog-container which wraps our component.
-Also the cdk-overlay which also wraps out component is styled with a border-radius.
+When the Angular Material dialog service open's the component, it adds an inline style of max-width:80vw to the cdk-overlay-panel which wraps our component.
+Also the mat-dialog-container which also wraps our component is styled with a border-radius.
 Both of these styles need to be overriden in order to give our component a fullscreen appearance.

 The following code should do the trick:
 ```scss